Table of Contents:

 - What to consider when coaching young athletes who are growing

-- The menstrual cycle and training
+- The female athlete.
+The menstrual cycle and training

 Puberty is the period when the body develops from child to adult.
 Puberty usually starts between the ages of 10 and 13, but the timing of its onset can vary considerably.
 Some people begin puberty early and for some it occurs a number of years later.
 An individual cannot influence the onset of puberty themselves.
 Girls usually begin puberty between the ages of 8 to 13 and boys around the ages of 11 to 15.
 Puberty usually lasts for 4 to 6 years and during this period changes occur at different rates.
 Puberty is finished when an individual is fully grown.